kubernetes-sigs/cluster-api/cmd/clusterctl/README.md

 ### Prerequisites

-1. Install [kind](https://github.com/kubernetes-sigs/kind#installation-and-usage) or [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/). [kind](https://github.com/kubernetes-sigs/kind#installation-and-usage) is preferred.
+1. Cluster API runs its operations in Kubernetes.
+A pre-existing or temporary bootstrap cluster is required.
+Currently, we support multiple methods to bootstrap Cluster API: `kind` (preferred), `minikube` or any pre-existing cluster.
+   - If you want to use container, install [kind](https://github.com/kubernetes-sigs/kind#installation-and-usage).
+This is preferred.
+   - If you want to use VM, install [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), version 0.30.0 or greater.
+   - If you want to use existing Kubernetes cluster, prepare your kubeconfig.
-2. If you are using kind, go to step 3; If you are using minikube, install a [driver](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md) for minikube.
-For Linux, we recommend kvm2.
+2. If you are using `kind` or existing Kubernetes cluster, go to step 3.
+If you are using `minikube`, install a [driver](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md).
+For Linux, we recommend `kvm2`.
 For MacOS, we recommend VirtualBox.
 2. Build the `clusterctl` tool

 ```bash